rigelrozanski/wb/README.md

  - a file in the root of this repo named `push.sh` set's the custom commands to trigger when the command `wb push` is used.
 I use these to backup my wbs in a private git repository :)
+ - shortcuts can be defined within the wb named `shortcuts`.
+Each shortcut is defined on a new line as follows: `shortcut-name wb-name`
  - The following are reserved words which can not be used for custom boards:
    - new
    - cat